 In 2010 state aquatic biologists partnered with watershed education consultant Jenna Guarino to offer a workshop to watershed teachers who wanted to help track the spread of rusty crayfish.
 Six teachers participated in the workshop and implemented at least one day of trapping with their students.
 A new crayfish species Cambarus robustus, was discovered during the workshop!
 Quality-assured data collected by schools was shared with state biologist Jim Kellogg, who built a Vermont crayfish species database and distribution map.

 Since 2010 the WRP has worked with watershed teachers and students to monitor crayfish throughout the watershed.
-The WRP quality-assures data collected by teachers and students using the data sheet below, and shares the data with the state for inclusion in the Vermont crayfish species database and distribution map.
+The WRP quality-assures data collected by teachers and students using a standardized field sheet, and shares the data with the state for inclusion in the Vermont crayfish species database and distribution map.

 In 2010 the WRP received funding from Vermont’s Aquatic Nuisance Species Grant-In-Aid Program (GIA) to create a rusty crayfish informational poster, titled Crayfish of the White River, which was distributed to workshop participants and main stem towns.

 In 2011 the WRP received GIA funds to work with partners and volunteers to develop a rusty crayfish identification guide based on the 2010 poster.
 The guide was first printed in June 2011, and was revised in 2012.
-The 2012 guide is available in electronic format below:
+The 2012 Field Guide to the Crayfish of the White River Watershed is available in electronic format.

 Interested in learning more about crayfish in the White River?
 Please contact us!